dandam/game-decider-app/docs/pm-tracking/milestone-1.md

 - ✅ Implemented consistent styling with Tailwind CSS
 - ✅ Issue completed: Basic routing structure is ready for feature development

+### Issue 10 Progress
+- ✅ Installed and configured ESLint with Next.js specific rules
+- ✅ Set up Prettier for consistent code formatting
+- ✅ Added VS Code settings for auto-formatting
+- ✅ Cleaned up duplicate configuration files
+- ✅ Updated Next.js to version 15.3.3 to fix security vulnerabilities
+- ✅ Added lint and format scripts to package.json
+- ✅ Issue completed: Code formatting and linting are fully configured

 Based on our progress, the next priorities should be:
-1. Code quality tools (Issues 10, 11) - To maintain code quality as we add features
+1. Code quality tools (Issues 11) - To maintain code quality as we add features
 2. Testing frameworks (Issues 8, 9) - To ensure reliability
 3. CI/CD setup (Issues 12, 13) - To automate testing and deployment